wazzupope/portfolio/README.md

 https://www.joshwcomeau.com/css/custom-css-reset/

 # Apple TV - Word Rotation
-Hero animation based on the following code: https://codepen.io/stevenlei/pen/RwpRgzy
+Hero animation based on the following code, which is written in JS with DOM manipulation.
+It has been adapted to React with useRef hook: https://codepen.io/stevenlei/pen/RwpRgzy

 # To Do: